53854/SWE_1/ProjectNotes/Deadline_notes.md

 ## **Notes**

-Notes for the presentation and the resulting report
+Notes for the presentation and the resulting report.
 ### Diagrams

 Please collect and validate all diagrams used during the presentation, amongst which should be some elaborating on the requirements / use case as well as the architecture of the application.